 Progent's Microsoft-certified consultants can provide expert online and onsite consulting and troubleshooting support to help you evaluate the costs and benefits of upgrading to Skype for Business from any release of Lync Server or Office Communications Server.
 Plan can help you weigh the relative advantages of a local, cloud, or hybrid deployment and can assist you to plan and execute an efficient migration to Skype for Business that expedites your return on investment.
 Progent can help you integrate Skype for Business with SQL Server, Exchange and SharePoint and with Office and Office 365 applications as well as with your in-house PBX, your PSTN gateway, and telephony systems such as Cisco UC and Cisco/Cisco/Tandberg telepresence platforms.

 Progent can help you design and implement a cost-effective topology for Skype for Business that provides high availability and disaster recovery, test and validate your communications security strategy, and provide custom training to individuals or groups.
 Progent's consultants are available for short-term tasks to help you resolve specific technical roadblocks or Progent can provide comprehensive project management outsourcing and co-sourcing.
+If you want to upgrade from Skype for Business to Microsoft's latest cloud-hosted collaboration and conferencing platform, Progent offers Microsoft Teams planning and migration services.

 New Features of Skype for Business Server 2015